 If you want any more details or information about Highball or would like to engage our team on an interesting salvage, survey or recovery project then please contact Kevin Phillips at email@example.com

-We are now planning a return trip to gather detailed photographs of some of the bombs, a sidecharge and the Bruce Anchor in order to produce 3D Photogrammetry Models which can be used in the museums to supplement the bombs on display in 2018.
-For more details see the trip plan page.
+In June 2018 we returned to the Secret Loch to gather detailed photographs of some of the bombs in order to produce 3D Photogrammetry Models which can be used in the museums to supplement the bombs on display.
+For more details see the trip report page.

 Graphic design for our Project Highball artwork above left was done by one of our talented members Andy Bickerdike – email him on firstname.lastname@example.org if you would like some graphics work done